volcengine/verl/recipe/async_reward_agent/README.md

 ### Solution

 To address these issues, we designed and implemented an **asynchronous reward agent**, which allows developers to customize the reward function for individual responses.
 The agent is responsible for initiating concurrent requests and managing the lifecycle of all requests.
 This design enables us to optimize scheduling for the aforementioned communication bottlenecks.
-Specifically, we employ two strategies—**one-step off-policy** and **update pipeline**—to achieve effective overlap between communication and computation:
+Specifically, we employ two strategies—**one-step off-policy** and **mini-batch pipeline**—to achieve effective overlap between communication and computation:

 1. **One-step off-policy**: Unlike the "One Step Off Async Trainer" implemented by [Meituan](https://verl.readthedocs.io/en/latest/advance/one_step_off.html), we reverted to the colocated design.
 This approach overlaps the computation time of the next-step rollout with the waiting time for current reward requests, thereby improving training efficiency.
-2. **Update pipeline**: The existing method necessitates waiting for all rewards in the global batch to be collected before performing model updates, resulting in prolonged GPU idle time.
+2. **Mini-batch pipeline**: The existing method necessitates waiting for all rewards in the global batch to be collected before performing model updates, resulting in prolonged GPU idle time.
 To overcome this inefficiency, we implement a pipelined execution strategy that divides the global batch into mini-batches.
 This approach enables concurrent processing of asynchronous reward collection and model updates, effectively overlapping communication latency with computation.

 These strategies mitigate latency by overlapping waiting time with computation, significantly improving training efficiency.
-In simulated experiments on the **GSM8K** benchmark, we demonstrate that the asynchronous reward agent, when combined with **one-step off-policy** and **update pipeline**, reduces training time by **30.85%** compared to the baseline.
+In simulated experiments on the **GSM8K** benchmark, we demonstrate that the asynchronous reward agent, when combined with **one-step off-policy** and **mini-batch pipeline**, reduces training time by **30.85%** compared to the baseline.

 ![](./assets/imges/async_reward_agent.svg)